dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/service-tokens.md

 ### Team plans using service account tokens

 The following permissions can be assigned to a service account token on a Team plan.
+See the [Enterprise permissions](/docs/cloud/manage-access/enterprise-permissions) article for more information about what these roles are able to do.

 - Account Admin &mdash; Account Admin service tokens have full `read + write` access to an account, so please use them with caution.
 A Team plan refers to this permission set as an "Owner role."
-For more information, see the [Account permissions page](/docs/cloud/manage-access/enterprise-permissions).
-- Metadata Only &mdash; Metadata-only service tokens authorize requests to the Discovery API.
-- Semantic Layer Only &mdash; Semantic Layer-only service tokens authorize requests to the Semantic Layer APIs.
 - Job Admin
 - Job Runner
-- Member &mdash; Member service tokens can authorize requests for viewing and editing resources, triggering runs, and inviting members to the account.
-Tokens assigned the Member permission set will have the same permissions as a Member user.
-For more information about Member users, see "[Self-service Team plan permissions](/docs/cloud/manage-access/self-service-permissions)".
-- Read-only &mdash; Read-only service tokens can authorize requests for viewing a read-only dashboard, viewing generated documentation, and viewing source freshness reports.
-This token can access and retrieve account-level information endpoints on the [Admin API](/docs/dbt-cloud-apis/admin-cloud-api) and authorize requests to the [Discovery API](/docs/dbt-cloud-apis/discovery-api).
+- Metadata Only
+- Member
+- Read-only
+- Semantic Layer Only

 ### Enterprise plans using service account tokens

 The following permissions can be assigned to a service account token on an Enterprise plan.
 For more details about these permissions, see "[Enterprise permissions](/docs/cloud/manage-access/enterprise-permissions)."

 - Account Admin &mdash; Account Admin service tokens have full `read + write` access to an account, so please use them with caution.
+- Account Viewer
-- Security Admin
+- Admin
+- Analyst
 - Billing Admin
-- Manage marketplace apps &mdash; Used only for service tokens assigned to marketplace apps (for example, the [Snowflake Native app](/docs/cloud-integrations/snowflake-native-app)).
-- Metadata Only &mdash; Metadata-only service tokens authorize requests to the Discovery API.
-- Semantic Layer Only &mdash; Semantic Layer-only service tokens authorize requests to the Semantic Layer APIs.
+- Database Admin
+- Developer
+- Git Admin
 - Job Admin
-- Account Viewer
-- Admin &mdash; Admin service tokens have unrestricted access to projects in dbt Cloud accounts.
-You have the option to grant that permission all projects in the account or grant the permission only on specific projects.
-- Git Admin
-- Database Admin
-- Team Admin
 - Job Viewer
+- Manage marketplace apps
+- Metadata Only
-- Developer
+- Semantic Layer Only
-- Analyst
+- Security Admin
 - Stakeholder
+- Team Admin

 ## Service token update